 |STUDENT ENGAGEMENT HOURS:||180|

 This Course is designed around the basic principles of plant biology and the interrelationships of plants, humans and other organisms.
 In addition to the core principles of plant structure, growth, physiology, reproduction, evolution and genetics; the course will investigate, discuss and conduct experiments about the economic and ecological importance of plants to society.
 Integrated into the labs and lectures are topics such as medicinal plants, culinary plants, building and construction plants, plants used for bio-mass energy production, aromatic plants and the aesthetic value of plants.
 Class meets for 3 hours of lecture and 2 hours of lab per week.

 The selected textbook not only offers extensive information in each chapter that connects Plant Science with our everyday lives, but also includes an extensive set of appendices on scientific names, biological controls, useful and poisonous plants, house plants and home gardening and conversion tables.
 These will be referenced throughout the course.

 A lab is required for this course.
 Some sections will require a separate lab, while other sections will include the lab.
 I-clickers are utilized as an instruction tool for this course and required for lecture-dicussion.
 I-clicker can be purchased at the book store.

 STUDENT LEARNING OUTCOMES:

-- Learn to competently use the scientific method in class, labs and everyday situations.
+- Use the scientific method in class, labs and apply it to everyday situations.

 - Identify and list the organelles found in plant cells and their function.